-Work Pattern: Tuesday, Thursday and Friday 8am - 4pm
+Work Pattern: Monday, Tuesday and Thursday 8am - 4pm

 I have 1 daughter in primary school.
 I had 10 months maternity leave at my previous institution, returned to work on slightly reduced hours for a few months, and have been working full-time for the past few years.
 My husband also works full-time and we have juggled the nursery / school run between us.
 I am in a managerial / strategic role and (mostly) enjoy the challenges of balancing career progression with being a parent.

 Work Pattern: 30.5 hours over 3 days a week

 I have 2 children, a girl born in 2012 and a boy born in 2016.
 I worked full-time before my maternity leave of 11 months and returned initially full-time for 2 months before reducing to 26 hours over 3 days a week.
 Returning to work after my first child I found rather easy, second time round it’s been much harder, so many more daily priorities to manage.
 My husband works full-time and neither of us work in the same city we live in so we have had to call in the grandmas to assist on many occasions.
 From managing severe sickness, calculating survival on a part-time wage, arranging childcare to sleep deprivation, I’ve had my fair share of experience and would love to offer advice and support to anyone who may need it.